 false, it runs a background action, meaning it executes some code behind the scenes, and the notification simply disappears

 - Destructive: For UI preview only, not passed via push.
 Destructive buttons appear red on the device.

 An Interactive Notification must exist as a predefined type (or "category" in iOS), which defines the number of associated buttons and their characteristics.
 This type must be coded in the application build before being deployed to the App Store so that a user's app will be aware of the pathways for the interaction.

 Practically speaking, this means that you must know which buttons to present and which labels they must have before preparing your app update.

 Think through your use cases carefully before assigning the Interactive Notification type in your app update.
 If you want a custom action to occur, e.g., "Call Your Mother!," you must register the custom type in the project beforehand.

 You may use any of the predefined common interactions or create a custom one.
 See iOS: Interactive Notifications for examples.

 Configuration and Requirements

 To use Interactive Notifications in the dashboard, the feature must be enabled in your project.
-Navigate to Settings » Configuration » Composer.
-Set the toggle for Notification Buttons to ON.
+Go to Settings » Configuration » Feature Settings, and set the toggle for Notification Buttons to ON.

 By default, new projects have Notification Buttons enabled.